pursam/blog-resource/README.md

-##In this project, I tested my skills on the task:
+## In this project, I tested my skills on the task:
 - Create a blog resource
-- Create an interface from individual components
+- interface be made up of individual components
 - Add the ability to interact with the user in the form of likes
 - Use React in combination with Typescript